Castelvill/SandstormBox/README.md

 It's my hobby project and will not be "production ready" any time soon.
 And if it ever gets finished its use will be purely recreational - I hope.

 SandstormBox engine uses Sand - it's my custom scripting language closely integrated into the engine.
 You can find all implemented instructions in the /docs/instructions.md file.
-To learn more about Sand read the /docs/language.md file (it's probably outdated tho).
 All programs and utilities that work inside the engine are written in the Sand language.

 ## Implemented functionality